yangzhaonan18/yolov3_trafficSign_pytorch/README.md

 download  and put it at: ALL_sign_data/checkpoints_4/model_acc_94__calss_115_epoch_14.pt

 ### Detect and classify an image

 $ python detection_and_classification.py

-detect the images in "./image_for_detect/Tinghua100K/", and save the images with labels in "./output", save the "Tinghua100K_result.json" in "./result/"
+detect the images in "./image_for_detect/Tinghua100K/", and the images with results will be saved in "./output", the "Tinghua100K_result.json" result will be saved in "./result/"

 ### How to test the results?